 …

 The EMLSR Support subfield indicates support of the EMLSR operation for an MLD.
 The EMLSR Support subfield is set to 1 if the MLD supports the EMLSR operation; otherwise it is set to 0.
+For a non-AP MLD, the EMLSR Support subfield is set to 0 if the EMLMR Support subfield is set to 1 (#7578).

-The EMLSR Delay subfield indicates the MAC padding duration of the Padding field of the initial Control frame defined in 35.3.16 (Enhanced multi-link single radio operation).
-The EMLSR Delay subfield includes 3 bits and is set as defined in Table 9-322ap (Encoding of the EMLSR Delay subfield).
+The EMLSR Padding Delay subfield indicates the minimum (#7335) MAC padding duration of the Padding field of the initial Control frame requested by the non-AP MLD as (#7335) defined in 35.3.16 (Enhanced multi-link single radio operation).
+When the EMLSR Padding Delay subfield is included in a frame sent by an AP affiliated with an AP MLD, the EMLSR Padding Delay subfield is set to 0 (#8168).
+The EMLSR Padding Delay subfield includes 3 bits and is set as defined in Table 9-322ap (Encoding of the EMLSR Padding Delay subfield) (#7335).

-Table 9-322ap— Encoding of the EMLSR Delay subfield
+Table 9-322ap— Encoding of the EMLSR Padding Delay subfield (#7335)